Intercalated Masters

 Other Scholarship

 Additional Scholarships may become available during the year.
-Full details on these will be advertised on our intercalated webpages.
+Full details on these will be advertised on our intercalated webpages or eligible candidates contacted.

 Please also refer to the QUB Fees and Funding webpages for other University Scholarships and guidance on student financial support.